-Like most things in life, when faced with competing priorities some things inadvertently take precedence over others.
-In running a business, that one item that usually gets pushed to the bottom of the list is the company’s expense policy.
+Like most things in life, when faced with competing priorities some things take precedence over others.
+In running a business, that one item that gets pushed to the bottom of the list is the company’s expense policy.
 Our the company expense policy best practices will help you to get your policy into top shape.

 Ask any business owner if they have looked at their company’s expense policy since it was first drafted.
 Chances are they would have forgotten most of the details beyond the chapter on prudence.

-A good expense policy does take some time to develop.
-The simplicity and clarity of how to pay and claim for work expenses and the many unspoken rules associated with what constitutes a reimbursable expense in the first place, need to be documented right.
+A well-crafted expense reimbursement policy does take some time to develop.
+How to claim expenses and the many rules what constitutes a reimbursable expense in the first place, need to be documented right.

-Volve recommends all businesses to have a clear and formal expense policy as a living document that evolves with your business.
+Volve recommends all businesses to have a clear and formal company travel and expense policy as a living document that evolves with your business.